William Moore (ice hockey): Amateur

+Collegiate

 Moore was selected by the Boston Bruins in the second round, 51st overall, of the 2025 NHL entry draft.
 Shortly after it was drafted, Moore announced in media availability that he planned to join Boston College a season early, starting in 2025-26.

+Moore would score a goal and an assist in his first two games with the Eagles, but would struggle to find consistent offensive success thereafter.
+Moore would finish the season with four goals and six assists for ten points in 33 games, as the Eagles were knocked out in the semi-finals of the Hockey East tournament and failed to qualify for the NCAA tournament.

 International play

-Moore represents the United States on the international level.

 Moore led the 2023 World U-17 Hockey Challenge in scoring with five goals and seven assists, helping the U.S. to a silver medal in the tournament.

 Moore also represent the U.S. at the 2025 IIHF World U18 Championships, where he led the team in scoring with three goals and eight assists, good for fifth in the tournament.
 His efforts would help the U.S. to a bronze medal, where he scored three assists in the bronze medal match against Slovakia.

 Personal

 Moore holds dual Canadian-American citizenship due to his father being an American, and despite having been born in Mississauga and having played for their youth team, he grew up in Ithaca, New York.

 Moore is an avid piano and violin player, and won the Little Mozart International Competition when he was just 10 years old, playing at Carnegie Hall.
 He played Chopin's Polonaise in G Minor.